Dwlad90/stylex-swc-plugin-wiki/Home.md

-# Welcome to Stylex in Rust wiki
+# Welcome to Stylex in Rust Wiki

 A Rust transformer for compiling StyleX code.
 This plugin enables the use of Facebook's [StyleX](https://github.com/facebook/stylex/) CSS-in-JS solution written in Rust, with the [NAPI-RS](https://napi.rs/) framework for building pre-compiled Node.js addons in Rust.